-To extend the cultural training further, the OTC is investigating an on-line process for all internationally-qualified practitioners seeking to practise in Australia to gain a comprehensive cultural understanding prior to commencing the Stage 2 period of supervised practice.
+To extend the cultural training further, the OTC will require all internationally-qualified practitioners seeking to practise in Australia to gain a comprehensive cultural awareness understanding prior to commencing the Stage 2 period of supervised practice.
+IAHA will prepare a dedicated OTC training module for internationally-qualified practitioners to undertake online.
+Successful completion of the module will be required prior to commencing the Stage 2 period of supervised practice.